jefferyto/gedit-newline-madness/README.md

 ## Requirements ##

-v0.2.0 and higher requires at least gedit 3.
+v0.2.0 and higher requires gedit 3.
+The last version compatible with gedit 2 (2.29.5 and higher) is [v0.1.0][].

-gedit 2 users should use [v0.1.0][] (requires at least gedit 2.29.5).

 ## Installation ##